Mersey Tigers: 2008–09 season

 After eliminating Sheffield (69-88) and Milton Keynes Lions (75-97) in the BBL Cup, the Tigers found themselves in a semi-final match-up with last season's runner-up Newcastle Eagles and just one round away from the team's first-ever appearance in a major final.
 Newcastle edged the first leg with a 112–105 victory at the Metro Radio Arena however Everton rallied and with a 97–86 victory – 202–198 over the series – subsequently reached the Final for the first time in history, where they would face the Plymouth Raiders.
 The game was played at the traditional home of the BBL Cup, the National Indoor Arena in Birmingham on 18 January 2009.
 Although on paper the teams were closely matched, Tigers went on to destroy the Raiders and write themselves into the history books, not only by claiming their first piece of silverware but also by recording the biggest winning margin in BBL history, showing no mercy in a 103–49 victory.

 A month later and the Tigers, having finished top of BBL Trophy Group 2, found themselves in another semi-final clash with Newcastle, who took revenge by scrapping to an 82–88 victory in Liverpool, dumping Everton out of the competition.
 The Tigers finished the regular season as runner-up to Newcastle, with a 24–9 record (1-2 against the Eagles), and qualified as second seed for the post-season play-off in which they were drawn to play Scottish Rocks.
 Everton made light work of the game and progressed to the Finals Weekend in Birmingham with an 84–64 home victory.
-Despite staking a claim for the league's MVP award, Andre Smith didn't travel with his team to Birmingham due to personal reasons and didn't figure throughout the weekend.
-The Semi-final, against the season's surprise package Leicester Riders was equally as straightforward as the Quarter-final, sweeping past the Riders 81–65, and thus Everton qualified for its first ever Play-off Final, facing familiar foes in the form of Newcastle Eagles.
+Despite staking a claim for the league's MVP award, Andre Smith didn't travel with his team to Birmingham for personal reasons and didn't figure throughout the weekend.
+The Semi-final, against the season's surprise package Leicester Riders was equally as straightforward as the quarter-final, sweeping past the Riders 81–65, and thus Everton qualified for its first ever Play-off Final, facing familiar foes in the form of Newcastle Eagles.
 The match proved to be one of the most memorable in recent years and even though it was Newcastle who prevailed in a close contest, winning 87–84, it was Everton who stole the show.
 After trailing for most of the game, the Tigers found themselves 70-52 down at the end of the third quarter.
 Down but not out, Great Britain international Richard Midgley fought valiantly and his 36-point haul – a new record in Final's history – helped Everton claw back to within 2 points of the leading Eagles.
 But with only 9 seconds left, and Everton in the penalty, their forced fouls were enough for Newcastle to hold on and win the game.